bind("irc.CONNECT", function(e) {

 bind("irc.NOTICE", handleNickserv);

-When your handler function is invoked, an object (e
+When your handler function is invoked, an object (e in the example) is passed as

 the first parameter.
 This object has different properties depending on the event.